 I have made this cake for high teas, birthday parties and as a dessert for my parties and everyone always comments on how moist and delish it is, which of course always make me happy.

-This cake also brings up some fun memories for me as I remember the first time my friend scoffed at the idea of carrots in a cake, however when they tried it without knowing it was a carrot cake (sneaky me) they loved it!
-Yes that is how good this cake is!
+This cake also brings up some fun memories for me as I remember the first time my hubby scoffed at the idea of carrots in a cake, however when he tried it without knowing it was a carrot cake (sneaky me) he loved it!
 My Mum is also a huge fan of this cake because of the generous amount of walnuts, real cream cheese frosting and the moist, flavorsome crumb.

 The original recipe is from an old Women's Weekly Magazine that my fellow foodie sister www.goodparsiwife.com shared with me many years ago.
-With a recipe like this that is already amazing it is best not to get too experimental however sometimes I do add a touch more pineapple and I have made this cake with white spelt flour (which is healthier and easier to digest) in place of plain flour before.
+With a recipe that is already amazing it is best not to get too experimental however I add a little more pineapple and also make this cake with white spelt flour (which is healthier and easier to digest) in place of plain flour .
 I also like to sprinkle a little extra cinnamon on top of my cream-cheese frosting, I feel it just adds that little something extra.

 This recipe is generally fool-proof and will give you perfect results every time however there is one helpful tip I can share with you!